Where the Boys Are (song)

-"Where the Boys Are" is a song written by Neil Sedaka and Howard Greenfield for, and first recorded by, Connie Francis as the title track of the 1960 movie by the same name in which she was co-starring.
+"Where the Boys Are" is a song written by Neil Sedaka and Howard Greenfield.
+It was written for and first recorded by Connie Francis, as the title track of the 1960 film of the same name in which she co-starred.

 Original version by Connie Francis

 Premise

-Connie Francis recorded "Where the Boys Are" as the theme song for the motion picture Where the Boys Are a 1961 MGM release filmed in 1960 in which Francis made her movie acting debut as one of four coeds on spring break in Fort Lauderdale.
+Connie Francis recorded "Where the Boys Are" as the theme song for the motion picture Where the Boys Are a 1961 MGM release filmed in 1960 in which Francis made her movie acting debut as one of four female students on spring break in Fort Lauderdale.

-According to Francis she was on location in Fort Lauderdale when the film's director Joe Pasternak advised her that he had commissioned the Oscar-winning songwriting team of Sammy Cahn and Jimmy Van Heusen to write a theme song for the movie which Francis would sing.
-Pasternak later recalled that when, at Francis's insistence, he agreed to consider a submission from the Sedaka-Greenfield songwriting team to follow her "Stupid Cupid" hit from that team, he told her, "They've got a week but it's got to be here by Wednesday: that's when we're picking the song."
-Francis thereupon telephoned Howard Greenfield in New York City and Greenfield agreed to complete a "Where the Boys Are" theme song with Sedaka (although Francis recalled that Greenfield initially reacted unfavorably to the request, later saying "'Where the Boys Are'?
+According to Francis, she was on location in Fort Lauderdale when the film's director, Joe Pasternak, advised her that he had commissioned the Oscar-winning songwriting team of Sammy Cahn and Jimmy Van Heusen to write a theme song for the movie which Francis would sing.
+Pasternak later recalled that when, at Francis's insistence, he agreed to consider a submission from the Sedaka-Greenfield songwriting team to follow their song "Stupid Cupid", he told her, "They've got a week but it's got to be here by Wednesday: that's when we're picking the song."
+Francis thereupon telephoned Howard Greenfield in New York City and Greenfield agreed to complete a "Where the Boys Are" theme song with Sedaka.
+However, Francis recalled that Greenfield initially reacted unfavorably to the request, later saying, "'Where the Boys Are'?
 What kind of stupid title is that?
-Who can write a song with a title like 'Where the Boys Are'?").
-Despite this reaction, Sedaka and Greenfield in fact completed two "Where the Boys Are" theme songs and in order to meet Pasternak's deadline, the demos of Sedaka singing both songs were delivered by an airline hostess who personally knew Francis and was working a flight to Florida.
+Who can write a song with a title like 'Where the Boys Are'?"
+Despite his misgivings, he and Sedaka in fact completed two "Where the Boys Are" theme songs, and in order to meet Pasternak's deadline, the demos of Sedaka singing both songs were delivered by an airline hostess who personally knew Francis and was working a flight to Florida.

 Sedaka and Greenfield had indicated to Francis that they both much preferred one of their two proposed "Where the Boys Are" theme songs over the other and Francis concurred.
 Of this, Francis later said, "One of the versions we loved and the other we [three] all hated.
 Joe Pasternak came to me after [the Wednesday] meeting with the decision.
 'You're right, Connie,' he said: 'This is the [right] song.'
 And it was the version the three of us hated."